-It has to be one of the most popular questions asked about resin surfaces.
-So to help your customers make the right choice for their property, we take look at the differences between the two aggregates.
+This has to be one of most common questions asked about resin surfaces.
+So to help your customers make the right choice for their property, we take look at the differences between the two surfacing systems.

 For customers who don’t require a water permeable solution, the resin bonded surface is a cost effective way to transform a property’s outside space.
-From creating modern landscaping to smart vehicle parking, a resin bonded surface provides an attractive, non-permeable, non-slip coloured solution that won’t fade or discolour in high temperatures.
+From creating modern landscaping to smart vehicle parking, a resin bonded surface provides an attractive, non-permeable, non-slip coloured solution.

 With no need for excavation works, the installation process does not require any commercial digging equipment.
 As a result noise pollution is reduced and disruption to the homeowner is kept to a minimum.

-Once the area has been prepared and cleared of any debris, the new surface will be laid against a secure stable edge, such as a lawn border, wooden fence or sturdy wall.
-So provided the weather stays dry and the temperature does not fall below zero, a resin specialist should have no problem finishing the work in only a few days.
+Once the area has been prepared and cleared of any debris, the new surface will be laid against a secure stable edge or edging.
+So provided the weather stays dry and the temperature does not fall below zero, a resin bound specialist should have no problem finishing the work in only a few days.

-When fully installed, the new resin bound surfacing or resin bonded area should be able to take foot traffic within three to five hours, and vehicle traffic after around thirty-six hours.
+When fully installed, the new resin bound surfacing or resin bonded area should be able to take vehicle traffic after around thirty-six hours.

-So whether a homeowner is looking for a water permeable resin bonded driveway or a coloured decorative resin bound outside space, by understanding the difference between the two surface types, a customer can decide on the best solution for their property.
+So whether a homeowner is looking for a permeable driveway or a coloured decorative resin bound outside space, by understanding the difference between the two surface types, a customer can decide on the best solution for their property.

 Register for a trade account